-As explained earlier, unlike the deterministic approaches, the essence of the Markov Chain is randomness.
-Enrolment, as an institutional example, is a random process because we cannot deterministically say that 100% of the transition of a sample course, is reenrolling to the same course.
-There is always a probability of leakage, re-enrolment in other courses, or leaving.
+As explained earlier, unlike the deterministic approaches, the essence of Markov Chain is randomness.
+Enrolment, as an institutional example, is a random process because we cannot deterministically say that 100% of transition of a sample course, is reenrolling to the same course.
+There is always a probability of leakage, reenrolment in other courses or totally leaving.
 The same concept is applicable for the course intake.
 Such stochasticity in institutional events makes Markovian-based methods as appropriate tools for institutional applications and grabs the attention of IR researchers.

-The University of California is one of the earliest institutions that utilized the Markov Chain for enrolment management (Oliver, 1968).
-In this research, the grade levels or class statuses construct the probability matrix and Oliver assumed that progress from a grade level to the same or another level is a random process and appropriate to utilize a Markov-based method.
+The University of California is one of the earliest institutions that utilized Markov Chain for enrolment management (Oliver, 1968).
+In this research the grade levels or class statuses construct the probability matrix and Oliver assumption was that progress from a grade level to the same or another level is a random process and appropriate to utilize a Markov-based method.

-Utilizing Markov Chain for investigating enrolment flow in higher classification levels (freshman, sophomore, junior and senior) was implemented at Stanford University (Hopkins and Massy, 1981).
+Utilizing Markov Chain for investigating enrolment flow in higher classification levels (freshman, sophomore, junior and senior) was implemented in Stanford University (Hopkins and Massy, 1981).
 They considered three states for each student progressing to the next iteration and construct their transition matrix based on these states: 1- Number of students that stay in the same class, 2- Number of students that progress to the next class, and 3- Number of students that leave the institution, including attrition or graduates.

 Yearly enrolment transition Borden and Delphin (1998) investigated the progression for each class level by their yearly transition matrix.
-They found that using the Markov Chain model is accurate enough to measure the student progress rate without relying on 6-year graduation rate models which need longer time lags.
-The current research is like Borden and Delphin (1998) for using yearly transition states.
-While they distinguished between absorbing states (drop-out or graduation) from non-absorbing states (class levels) in their research, they have been considered together as non-absorbing states in the current research.
-In Markov Chain, non-
+They found that using Markov Chain model is accurate enough to measure the student progress rate without relying on 6-year graduation rate models which need longer time lags.
+The current research is like the Borden and Delphin (1998) for using yearly transition states.
+While they distinguished between absorbing states (drop-out or graduation) from non-absorbing states (class levels) in their research, they have been considered together as nonabsorbing states in the current research.
+In Markov Chain non-absorbing states allow transitions to other states but absorbing states do not.